lmolinario/ML_Sec_project/README.md

 ### **Comparison with the State of the Art**

-The results obtained are in line with what reported in the literature on adversarial attacks:
+The results obtained are in line with what is reported in the literature on adversarial attacks:

 AutoAttack is known to be one of the strongest and most reliable attacks, while FMN was developed to find minimal perturbations, often resulting less effective than more aggressive attacks.
 More recent models (e.g. Cui2023Decoupled_WRN-28-10) show greater robustness, confirming the trends observed in RobustBench benchmarks.